nomemory/andreinc-site/_posts/2011-09-04-bash-scripting-best-practice.md

   - "test-if-script-is-run-by-user"
 ---

-A list of best practices when writing bash scripts:
+A list of best practices for writing bash scripts:

 # Use a portable shebang